MikeJoester/Challenge-2/README.md

 # Challenge-2
-Made by Dan and Nhi
-VNUK Introduction to Computer Science and Programming Class Challenge 2
+Made by Dan and Nhi, students of CSE Class of VNUK VNUK Introduction to Computer Science and Programming Class Challenge 2